transferwise/marketing-components/CONTRIBUTING.md

 - If you are fixing something, use `fix`.
 This will bump the patch version.
 - If you are adding a new feature, use `feat`.
 This will bump the minor version.
 - If you are committing a breaking change, add a ! after the type: `feat!: this is a breaking change`
+  - Also add `BREAKING CHANGE` as first words in description

 Using anything other than `fix` or `feat` without a `!` will not trigger a version bump.
 This is useful for changes to CI config, documentation or tests.
 Feel free to choose the type that best reflects the work you're doing.